 So what is Risk Ignore and how do companies come to apply this hidden disposition?

-It can be quick to say that Risk Ignore is like an ostrich with its head in the sand and for some organizations that may be the sad reality.
-However, in my experiences as a cyber risk & strategy consultant, that is thankfully not the norm.
+It can be quick to say that Risk Ignore is like an ostrich with its head in the sand – and for some organizations that may be the sad reality.
+However, in my experiences as a cyber risk & strategy consultant, this is thankfully not the norm.

 Risk Ignore has its roots in the organizational difficulty of applying existing ERM practices equally across a complex organization.